 Hannah's fans need the closure.
 And the rest of need to understand that it would be easier to pull pearls out of a pig's ass than to find true innocence in a place like Hollywood where it only seems to last about as long as it takes to get fitted for a mini-thong and a sticker price.

-6) The people who created Keeping Up with the Kardashians would be forced to binge watch every episode in a single weekend.
-They would be getting off light; they would have been put on a elevator and charged with setting up projectors and movie screens in the Rec room of that other place except some of the episodes were so bad that they actually made a valid point or two.
+6) The people who created Keeping Up with the Kardashians would be forced to binge watch every episode in a single weekend while sitting in small apartment and listening to a running commentary from Ryan Seacrest and Kelly Ripa.
+They would still be getting off light; they would have been put on a elevator and charged with setting up projectors and movie screens in the Rec room of Hell except some of the episodes were so bad that they actually made a valid point or two.